wpmetabox/mb-custom-post-type/readme.txt

 1. Edit custom post type - Taxonomies tab

 == Changelog ==
+= 2.1.0 - 2021-04-13
+- Add tooltips to all settings
+- Show slug in lists of post types and taxonomies
+- Show error and disable publish button if slug is one of WordPress reserved terms
+- Set full custom capabilities for post types and add guidance message for custom capabilities
+- Add missing labels for posts table headings

 = 2.0.11 - 2021-04-08
 - Fix menu position not working